-- Based on, and limited to, the work carried out by the Wales Audit Office and relevant regulators, the Auditor General believes that the Council is likely to comply with the requirements of the Measure during 2016-17. - 8 The Auditor General has reached this conclusion because the Council: - a is strengthening its arrangements for managing improvement and has achieved improvement in its schools and childrens services, but it has significant challenges to overcome in preparation for the implementation of the Social Services and Well Being (Wales) Act; - b maintains a strong corporate focus upon the effective use of its resources but recognises that there is scope to clarify planning and reporting arrangements to provide assurance that its improvement priorities inform decisions regarding resource allocation; and - c continues to strengthen its governance arrangements and is making progress in addressing proposals for improvement, but further work is needed in order for it to evaluate the impact of service change. - During 2016-17 the Council will continue to face the challenges associated with continued pressure on public finances against a backdrop of legislative change and rising demand for some services.
-The Council's robust financial management arrangements and strengthened governance and service planning arrangements place it in good stead to meet these challenges.
-However there are opportunities to make more effective use of data to inform decision-making, and facilitate effective performance evaluation and monitoring, and to monitor the impact on citizens and service users of decisions and service performance.
+- Based on, and limited to, the work carried out by the Wales Audit Office and relevant regulators, the Auditor General believes that the Council is likely to comply with the requirements of the Measure during 2016-17. - 8 The Auditor General has reached this conclusion because the Council is: - improving its education and waste services performance, but further improvements in social services are necessary to meet future challenges; - b strengthening its financial management arrangements and is improving the services provided by its Human Resources function but there remains scope to further develop arrangements for budget monitoring and workforce planning; and - c developing its arrangements for improvement planning and self-evaluation, but there are weaknesses in the Council's arrangements for responding to external regulatory reports. - During 2016-17 the Council will continue to face the challenges associated with continued pressure on public finances against a backdrop of legislative change and rising demand for some services.
+It will be important for the Council to further strengthen and embed its financial, governance and performance management arrangements to enable it to effectively respond to the challenges ahead.